anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureEmbeddedPremiumFinanceApi.md

 <a id="secureepfquotesgeneratepost"></a>
 # **SecureEpfQuotesGeneratePost**
-> List&lt;PFGenerateQuoteResponse&gt; SecureEpfQuotesGeneratePost (string xApiKey, string xAppKey, string xVersion, string origin, QuoteRequest? quoteRequest = null)
+> List&lt;PFGenerateQuoteResponse&gt; SecureEpfQuotesGeneratePost (string xApiKey, string xAppKey, float xVersion, string origin, QuoteRequest? quoteRequest = null)

 This API is used to Generate Quotes